timKraeuter/object-diagram-js/README.md

 2. An [object diagram modeler](https://timkraeuter.com/object-diagram-modeler/) based on **diagram-js** in the folder `modeler`.

 In the future, we plan to eliminate the duplicate code shared between the two projects.

+## Remark
+The update to npm 9 caused problems resolving assets.
+If this is the case for you downgrade to npm 8.19.2 (node 18.12.1).

 ## License

 MIT